gustafe/UnofficialFreenodeFAQ/templates/faq.md

 The previous versions of services was [Atheme](https://atheme.github.io/atheme.html).
 The current one is [Anope](https://www.anope.org/).

-__Since 2021-07-29 it is mandatory to connect via SSL and to authenticate with [SASL](https://freenode.net/kb/answer/sasl) on Freenode.
+__Since 29 Jul 2021 it is mandatory to connect via SSL and to authenticate with [SASL](https://freenode.net/kb/answer/sasl) on Freenode.
 This requires a registered account.__

 ### Why am I no longer owner/op of a channel that I used to be owner of?